Albert Pinhasov: Biography

 Albert Pinhasov was born on 9 February 1972 in the city of Namangan, Uzbekistan.
 From 1990 to 1994, he studied at the Gorky Academy of Medicine, in the city of Nizhny Novgorod, Russia.

 In 1994, he immigrated to Israel where he continued his education at Tel Aviv University.
 He was awarded a Master of Science degree (MSc) in 1998 and a PhD in the field of Molecular Biology and Clinical Biochemistry under the mentorship of Illana Gozes in 2002 from Tel Aviv University.

 From 2002 to 2004, Pinhasov carried out postdoctoral research at Johnson & Johnson Pharmaceutical Research and Development (Spring House, Pennsylvania, United States), where under the guidance of Dr. Douglas Brenneman he was engaged in the development of drugs for the treatment of neurodegenerative diseases.

 In 2005, Pinhasov joined the Department of Molecular Biology at Ariel University (formerly the College of Judea and Samaria) as an assistant professor.
 He was Head of the department from 2008 to 2014.

 In 2014, Pinhasov was appointed the Vice-President and Dean of Research & Development at Ariel University, holding this position until 2020.
 In 2020 the Senate of Ariel University elected Professor Pinhasov as the Rector of Ariel University, succeeding Professor Michael Zinigrad, who held this office for 12 years.

+In September 2023, in recognition of his remarkable contributions to enhancing academic ties between Israel and Kazakhstan, the Senate of Astana Medical University (AMU) awarded Prof. Albert Pinhasov the distinguished title of honorary professor.

+In September 2024, Professor Pinhasov received an Honorary Acknowledgment from Brno University of Technology in the Czech Republic during its 125th-anniversary celebrations.
+The award recognized his exceptional support of scientific and educational cooperation between Brno University of Technology and Ariel University, as well as his extraordinary achievements contributing to the development of Czech-Israeli cooperation in the field of higher education, research, and technology transfer.